Will declining launch costs, advances in technology and rising public-sector interest position space exploration as the next trillion-dollar industry?

 It’s been nearly half a century since humans left footprints on the moon and during that time, human space exploration has largely centered on manned low-Earth orbit missions and unmanned scientific exploration.
 But now, high levels of private funding, advances in technology and growing public-sector interest is renewing the call to look toward the stars.

-The revenue generated by the global space industry may increase to $1.1 trillion or more by 2040.
+The revenue generated by the global space industry may increase to more than $1 trillion by 2040.

 The investment implications for a more accessible, less expensive reach into outer space could be significant, with potential opportunities in fields such as satellite broadband, high-speed product delivery and perhaps even human space travel.
-While the most recent space exploration efforts have been driven by handful of private companies in recent years, discussions of a sixth branch of the U.S. military—the “Space Force”—along with growing interest from Russia and China, means public-sector investment may also increase in the coming years.
+While the most recent space exploration efforts have been driven by handful of private companies, the establishment of a sixth branch of the U.S. military in 2019—the “Space Force”—along with growing interest from Russia and China, means public-sector investment may also increase in the coming years.

 A single transformative technology shift often can spark new eras of modernization, followed by a flurry of complimentary innovations.
 In 1854, when Elisha Otis demonstrated the safety elevator, the public couldn’t foresee its impact on architecture and city design.
 But roughly 20 years later, every multistory building in New York, Boston, and Chicago was constructed around a central elevator shaft.